Henry Keswick (businessman)

-Sir Henry Neville Lindley Keswick (born 29 September 1938) is a British businessman who is chairman emeritus of Jardine Matheson.
+Sir Henry Neville Lindley Keswick (29 September 1938 – 5 November 2024) was a British businessman who was chairman of Jardine Matheson.

 Early life

-Keswick was born in 1938 in Shanghai, China, the son of Sir William Johnstone "Tony" Keswick.
-He is part of the Keswick family and the older brother of Simon Keswick and Sir Chips Keswick.
+Keswick was born in 1938 in Shanghai, China, into the Keswick family of businesspeople.
+He was the son of Sir William Johnstone "Tony" Keswick and Mary Lindley, and an older brother to Simon Keswick and Sir Chips Keswick.
 He was educated at Eton College and Trinity College, Cambridge.

 During the coronation of Elizabeth II in 1953, Keswick was a page to Field Marshal Alan Brooke, and took part in the ceremony in Westminster Abbey.
 During his period of national service from 1956 to 1958, he was commissioned into the Scots Guards.

 Business career

 Keswick owned The Spectator, a British conservative magazine, from 1975 to 1980.
-He is the chairman of Jardine Matheson Holdings Ltd, which he joined in 1961.
-He has been a director since 1967 and became managing director in 1970, and chairman in 1972.
+He was the chairman of Jardine Matheson Holdings Ltd, which he joined in 1961.
+He was a director from 1967 and became managing director in 1970, and chairman in 1972.

 Other interests

-He is vice chairman of the Hong Kong Association and a member of the council of the National Trust.
+Keswick was vice chairman of the Hong Kong Association and a member of the council of the National Trust.
 He was previously the chairman of the National Portrait Gallery.

+Personal life and death

+Keswick was a practising Roman Catholic and was a member of the Tablet Trust, a charity linked to The Tablet newspaper.

+In 1985, he married Tessa (née Fraser), a public policy analyst who went on to be chancellor of the University of Buckingham.
+She is the younger daughter of Simon Fraser, 15th Lord Lovat and was formerly married to Hugh Mackay, 14th Lord Reay.
+They lived at Oare House, a large country estate in Oare, Wiltshire.